gsairaja1/customer_behavior_analysis/README.md

 * **Data Types:** Numerical, categorical, and date/time fields
 * **Use Case:** Business analysis (sales / customer / operations metrics)

-> If you can’t clearly explain your dataset, recruiters assume you don’t understand it.
-Keep this tight.

 ---